Mara-Li/YAFPA/README.md

 - Convert ` ```ad-``` ` to ```!!!ad-```
 - Bold title and add a IAL `{: .title}`

-JavaScript will niced all things.
+JavaScript will make all things nice.

 ⚠️ As always with markdown, you will see some problem with new paragraph inside admonition.
 You can use `$~$` to fake line.
 The script will automatically add this.
 Also, you can add emoji on title to add some nice formatting.